 You can easily start by watching children’s films like Upin Ipin, Boboiboy, and Didi And Friends to pick up easy words, common phrases, and basic expressions.
 Although it may sound a bit childish, it’s definitely the best and quickest way to learn Malay vocabulary and Malay grammar.
 Once you’ve got a hold of basic words, start listening to their songs for a broader range of vocabulary or watching local films.

-All the #10 tips will definitely help to boost your Malay pronunciation.
-But if you're trying to find other ways to learn Malay, Ling App is the perfect place to go.
-It's a free, online language app that can teach you essential Malay grammar, words, vocabulary, pronunciation, and spelling through interactive games and quizzes.
+All the ten tips will definitely help to boost your Malay pronunciation.
+But if you’re trying to find other ways to learn Malay, the Ling app is the perfect place to go.
+It’s a free, online language app that can teach you essential Malay grammar, words, vocabulary, pronunciation, and spelling through interactive games and quizzes.
 With such a fun way of learning, you’ll certainly get the hang of Bahasa Melayu in no time!